-Eligibility of Nominees - Nominees must be active members of the SWS at the time of their nomination and must have been active members for at least ten years.
-If there is any doubt about the eligibility of a prospective nominee, contact the SWS Business Office to obtain verification.
+Nominees must be active members of the Society at the time of their nomination and must have been active members for a total of at least 10 years.
+If there is any doubt about the eligibility of a prospective nominee, contact the SWS Senior Coordinator (Staff) to obtain verification.

-The nominee must have made outstanding contributions in an area of specialization, whether in research, teaching, management, service, or administration and whether in public, commercial, or private service activities.
-The several categories of contributions to be documented are outlined in the format section.
+The nominee must have made outstanding contributions in an area of specialization whether in research, teaching, management, service, or administration and whether in public, commercial, or private service activities.
 Nominations are based on personal and professional achievements, including academic degrees, involvement in scientific societies, honors, teaching, investigations, service, and leadership.
-Members of the Fellows Committee and the SWS Board of Directors are not eligible to write letters of support for nominees.